-You will get the best TV reception possible with your indoor antenna when you apply the principles described in this article.
-First, you should have an idea of what the distance and direction is from your location to the TV transmitters (see Where Are The TV Transmitters?).
+You will get the best TV reception with your indoor antenna when you apply the principles described in this article.
+First, it's good to have an idea of what the distance and direction is to the TV transmitters (see Where Are The TV Transmitters?).
 Knowing how far the transmitters are, you can make a few basic decisions.

 If you live in a major city, a simple, low cost antenna may be all that you need.
 On the other hand, if you live out in the country where the closest transmitter is more than 30 miles (50km) away, an indoor antenna may not work for you.
 You may be better off installing an outdoor antenna on your roof or chimney.

-Even though this article is about indoor antennas, the basic principles discussed herein are applicable to outdoor antennas as well.
+Even though this article is about indoor antennas, the basic principles discussed herein are applicable to outdoor antennas or aerials as well.

-Sometimes you can't help having a TV that is experiencing poor reception with an indoor antenna.
-Nevertheless there are things you can do to help improve your reception.
+There are things you can do to help improve poor indoor antenna reception.
 Tilting and rotating the antenna may make reception a little better or a little worse.
-You might find that moving the TV to a different part of the room would give you better reception.
-But if you cannot move the TV, the only other thing you can do is to move the antenna.
-And to move it adequately, you will need to connect a coaxial cable to it.
+You might find that moving the TV to a different part of the room would give you even better reception.
+But if you cannot move the TV, the only other thing you can do is to relocate the antenna.
+And to adequately relocate it, you will need to connect a coaxial cable to it.
 This will allow you to extend its distance away from the TV so that it can be put in a new location that has better reception.
+If this is what you decide to do, the rest of this article will help you.

 As real estate agents say, the most important thing is location, location, location!
 Where you put your TV antenna is more important than how elaborate it is, or how much money you spent for it.